Why buy a flying toy?

-Pros: These days, drones are a ubiquitous toy that delights people of all ages.
+Pros: These days, drones are ubiquitous toys that delight people of all ages.
 But if you have a younger kid, you might be hesitant to invest in some of the pricier models.
 This simple hand-operated drone is the perfect solution.
 Since it relies on the built-in five sensors as well as hand operation, your children won’t have to figure out how to operate manual controls.
-And this USB recharging offers up to 8 minutes of fly time with every 50 minutes of charge.
+And this USB recharging offers up to 8 minutes of fly time with every 50 minutes of charging.

 Cons: Even though this product is made with children in mind, the total flying time on a full charge is pretty low.
 With only 8 minutes of fly time, you can expect to have some frustrated children just a few minutes after you hand this drone to them.